10 Marketing Automation Workflow Examples and Tips

 • Occurrence of event: Let’s say someone viewed products in your store but left without taking action or added items to the cart but didn’t complete the purchase.
 Your workflows will trigger during such events.

 • Enter or exit a segment: Your workflows will trigger when a user meets specific criteria (based on what you set).
 For example, say you have a segment of customers who signed up for your free trial.
-You can initiate a “free trial to paid user conversion” campaigns three days before their trial ends.
+You can initiate a “free trial to paid user conversion” campaign three days before their trial ends.

-2- Actions
+2. Actions

-Once your workflows are triggered, what action do you want your customers to take?
+Once your automated workflows are triggered, what action do you want your customers to take?
 You need to be clear with the actions to make it easier for customers and move them down the sales funnel.

 Here are some ways to highlight the actions: